 Attempting a trial separation, Susan opts to remain alone in their spacious, fully-automated, fortress-secure home, run by Proteus – an all-seeing computer with a moral code (of sorts), a man’s voice (Robert Vaughn), and a particularly masculine tendency to think he’s right in the face of blatant contradictions.

-Susan is imprisoned in her hi-tech house and raped and impregnated by Proteus, the household computer which manages to activate normally inanimate objects in their home.
+Susan is imprisoned in her hi-tech house and raped and impregnated by Proteus, which manages to activate normally inanimate objects in their home.

 The artificially-inseminated ovum is placed in a special incubator and eventually hatches into a metallic-scaled baby.